 Luckily our train was showing as on time, so all we had now was a long wait.
 The station felt surprisingly quiet but it turned out we were one of the few that turned up extra early for our train.
 We watched the boards as a few local services came and went, we observed the small military squads that patrolled the station, people carrying cups of coffee and sandwiches, all busy, all on their way somewhere.
 All those comings and goings, except us, we weren’t going anywhere just yet.
 Unlike our luxurious departure of champagne flutes and a hot breakfast buffet served in the calm of an exclusive airport lounge our departure was one long stressful countdown till our train showed up.
 Finally our platform was announced with the traditional fanfare of the SNCF chime and we as well as about half the station made a dash for the escalators.
 Yes, I know we had seats and yes I also know we weren’t going to miss the train but the rush was more about the desire to experience that overwhelming sense of relief that would only be found once we were aboard that train.

 We arrived on the platform expecting to see the train having assumed this was where the service originated.
 The adjacent track was deserted but for a few pigeons, obliviously pecking away.
 We checked the composition de trains, it returned a blank and helpless stare.
 This was looking less promising.
 We were now just a few minutes away from our scheduled departure time when an empty TGV pulled in and came to a halt.
 Yes, this one must be ours… The composition de trains remained silent, stoic in its non-compliance and refused to offer any confirmation that this was our train, let alone which carriage was ours.
 The doors to the TGV remained sealed, the information displays at each carriage door showed nothing, the platform staff were quiet.
 The crowd was becoming agitated as nobody knew where they were supposed to be going.
 As departure time grew ever closer the doors stayed shut and confusion increased when a second TGV joined the party and connected up to its mate.
 Information blackout continued and as Anne-So always says, in France you are expected to know, there are no instructions, no apologies it is what it is.
 I took an executive guess that our train would be the rear of the two and we headed that way.
 Better late (and by this time we were most definitely late) than never and we hoped we’d got our carriage right.
-That they are normally numbered 1-9 or 10-18 and that we were in 18 and the other end of the train was comprised of first class section, the guess wasn’t that much of a leap of faith more of a fingers crossed moment.
+That the carriages are normally numbered 1-9 or 10-18 and that we were in 18 and the other end of the train was comprised of the first class section, the guess wasn’t that much of a leap of faith more of a fingers crossed moment.

 We took our seats, the train pulled out and sometime later it was confirmed we were on the right train, in the right carriage and sat in the correct seats.
 Yes, victory was ours if not the photographic evidence to go with it.
 As a small child I wanted more than anything to ride the TGV, Bullet Train and Monorails of this world.
 Having ridden the former more times than I’d care to remember in both single deck and duplex, standard class and first class from Lille to Brussels, Paris to Lyon, Lyon to Barcelona and Turin the novelty of the TGV had fully worn off.
 Most of the TGVs today feel old and look old, like the ageing queen of the skies this queen of the rails has seen better days.
 As any one familiar with train travel in the UK knows, there’s only so many times you can repaint, redecorate, renew and refresh before the time comes to replace.
 The original TGVs are as old as I am, perhaps that’s why I was always fascinated by them.
 Its been nearly a decade since any new TGV models were produced and thankfully at least today’s TGV Réseau was in passable shape.
 I can wait for the new Avelia Horizon train in 2023 and I know I’ll find any excuse to ride one when the time comes.
 The rest of our journey was typically uneventful as we hurtled through the countryside towards Disneyland Paris, past Aeroport CDG before eventually arriving in to Lille about 20 minutes late.